simon-bouchard/snacc/README.md

 # snacc

 **snacc** is a lightweight CLI tool that automatically copies cells from recently downloaded Kaggle notebooks — formatted for LLM-friendly pasting into tools like ChatGPT, Copilot, or your own prompts.

-It’s built to eliminate the repetitive copy-paste work from `.ipynb` files and streamline your workflow.
+It’s built to eliminate the repetitive copy-paste work from .ipynb files and streamline your workflow.

 ---

 ## Features

-- Automatically watches your Downloads folder for new Kaggle notebooks
+- Watches your Downloads folder and automatically copies the latest Kaggle notebook
+  *(watch mode is the default; does not currently work on WSL)*
-- One-shot mode to copy the most recent notebook manually
+- One-shot command to copy the most recently downloaded notebook
-- Deletes notebooks after copying (enabled by default — can be disabled)
+- Deletes the notebook after copying (enabled by default; can be disabled)
-- Choose which cells to copy:
+- Choose which cell types to copy:
   - `--code` (default)
   - `--markdown`
   - `--all`
-- Automatically formats content in a clean, copy-ready way
+- Outputs cells in a clean, LLM-friendly format for copy-paste
-- Cross-platform support (Linux, macOS, Windows — note: `watch` does not work on WSL for now)
+- Works on Windows, macOS, and Linux

 ---